 An atmosphere that encourages positive behavior and the integration of responsible individuals who are returning to our community.

 The Kandiyohi County Jail is an integral part of the criminal justice system.
 We strive to cooperate with other agencies, promote mutual respect, and welcome community involvement.
 We are a credit to our profession and source of pride to our county.

-· Extended visitation hours for the Department of Corrections inmates is on Saturdays and Sundays.
+· Extended visitation hours for the Department of Corrections inmates is temporarily cancelled because of the COVID virus.

 All adult visitors (18 years and older) must register with a valid email address and ID number.
 Any person on probation must inform their probation officer of any visits.

 ANYONE UNDER 18 YEARS OF AGE MUST BE ESCORTED BY THEIR PARENT OR LEGAL GUARDIAN.

 To drop off money for an inmate, please come to the entrance of the Kandiyohi County Jail and follow into the building.
 There is a money Kiosk that accepts bills only, no coins can be accepted.
 This money will be applied to the Inmates account immediately.
 Money can also be placed on accounts online at www.inmatecanteen.com.

 Pay for Stay is a fee that is charged for any “time” that an inmate does in jail once they are SENTENCED.
 When an inmate returns to the jail to begin their jail time, they will sign a form acknowledging that they understand that there will be a fee or $20.00 per day for every day that they are in jail.
 There is an option of paying at the end of their jail time at a 20% discount if it is paid in full within seven days of release.
 After the seven day grace period, it is then turned over to a collection agency.